 Quizzes have become one of the most popular content formats on the web, a fact highlighted by the constant presence of “What Are You” quizzes shared on Facebook.
 By adding an informative element, brands can turn the entertaining and shareable quality of a quiz into a powerful growth tool.

 TrackMaven used this exact approach to drive traffic and create an engaged audience for its marketing analytics platform.
 Their interactive quiz, which featured colorful icons, their mascot corgi, and a fun sliding scale for responses.
 The creatively-designed quiz helped the company’s audience of marketers determine how effectively they use data in their marketing strategies.
 Not only did the quiz bring TrackMaven more leads, but it also enjoyed a 5% share rate.

 University of Alberta’s Opt-In Survey

 Pop-up type opt-ins are a common way for organizations and businesses to grow their email lists.
-The main concept behind this tactic is that the pop-ups capture the attention (and contact information) of visitors showing interest by visiting the organization’s website.
+The main concept behind this tactic is that the pop-ups capture the attention (and contact information) of visitors showing interest in visiting the organization’s website.
 While these can definitely be an effective technique, many brands make the mistake of presenting this opt-in opportunity too soon or blocking other content with it — which can turn away potential subscribers or customers.

 The University of Alberta took a more conservative approach to the pop-up technique in order to increase its subscriber list.
 Only visitors who spent more than 10 seconds on their news website were presented with a pop-up online survey that asked if they would like to sign up for a daily email.
 Using a survey format as lead generation resulted in a 500% increase in email subscribers.

 Rover’s User-Generated Engagement

 Another growth-hacking technique can bring your business success without much work on your part.
 In fact, most of the work comes from your customers or users, when you take advantage of user-generated content.